-Park clean up is one of those projects that seems unlikely to be a neighborhood revitalization catalyst.
-It might even seem frivolous.
-However, we've seen more than one instance of such a project kicking off a whole series of community pride events and innovations.
+Park clean up may seem to be a frivolous or trivial way to address neighborhood or community-wide needs.
+But in our collective experience as authors, we have seen several examples of such a half-day project kicking off a whole series of community pride events and innovations.

 As we have said elsewhere, a park clean up is a relatively easy event to plan and implement, and a recommended first step in community organizing if there's a park in need of some attention.

-This is one of the few activities that is recommended for every level of affluence or poverty in a neighborhood.
+This is one of the few activities that we recommend for every level of affluence or poverty in a neighborhood.

 Sometimes portions of larger parks have been neglected for decades, or a former park may have become so overgrown it's not even common knowledge that it is a park.
 Invasive species--the kudzu, bush honeysuckle, and so forth--may have taken over.
 So we're hoping you can tell stories about how you have worked on such a large problem over time.

-In many towns and cities, parks are suffering in the current recession and despite good intentions, the assigned personnel may not be able to keep up with required maintenance.
-Drought, vandalism, graffiti, invasive species, wildfires, and random dumping all take a toll.
+In many towns and cities, parks suffered in the Great Recession, and municipal budget cuts for parks have not been restored.
+Despite good intentions, the assigned personnel may not be able to keep up with required maintenance.
+Drought, flooding, vandalism, graffiti, invasive species, wildfires, and random dumping all take a toll.

 Not to mention, we really want potentially obese kids to get outside and play, and when the parents are recoiling from various types of trash or unkempt vegetation, there's just not as much encouragement from home to get over to the park and get some exercise.